Naylahknee/CIA-FAQ/README.md

-# My Village Auntie — CIA Hyde Park Family Guide
+# CIA Hyde Park Family Guide

 A parent-and-student guide built from official Culinary Institute of America resources and anonymized family questions.